simenandre/eaccounting/README.md

 # eAccounting-node

 A simple client module for accessing Visma eAccounting's API.
-It is still early stages in development, please refer to [Current Development Stage](#current-development-stage) for
+It is still early stages in development, please refer to [Current Development Stage](#current-development-stage) for the current development stage.

 ## Authentication